mansour2002/AVA-Net/README.md

 - Python >= 3.7.1

-To obtain the trained weights of AVA-net, please feel free to contact the corresponding author via email (xcy@uic.edu), and tell us about your study.
+To obtain the trained weights of AVA-Net, please feel free to contact the corresponding author via email (xcy@uic.edu), and tell us about your study.
 We can provide you with the necessary information and resources.

 Paper Link: https://www.nature.com/articles/s43856-023-00287-9